stryker-mutator/stryker-js/packages/core/README.md

 ### `reporters` [`string[]`]

 Default: `['clear-text', 'progress']`
-Command line: `--reporters clear-text,progress,dots,dashboard`
+Command line: `--reporters clear-text,progress,dots,dashboard,html`
-Config file: `reporters: ['clear-text', 'progress', 'dots', 'dashboard']`
+Config file: `reporters: ['clear-text', 'progress', 'dots', 'dashboard', 'html']`

 With `reporters`, you can set the reporters for stryker to use.
 These reporters can be used out of the box: `clear-text`, `progress`, `dots`, `dashboard` and `event-recorder`.
+The `html` reporter can be installed as a plugin, see [the html reporter's readme](https://github.com/stryker-mutator/stryker/tree/master/packages/html-reporter#readme).
 By default, `clear-text` and `progress` are active if no reporters are configured.
 You can load additional plugins to get more reporters.
 See [stryker-mutator.io](https://stryker-mutator.io) for an up-to-date list of supported reporter plugins and a description on each reporter.